 - 1. The equity committee for the CoC is the primary entity tasked with updating anti-discrimination policies.
-This committee has recently become more active, with new members, and has also recently received some information about discrimination occurring that has really pushed the committee to take action.
-The committee is primarily focused on racial and LGBTQ+ equity and will update the policy with a more focused lens on these two areas. - 2.
+This committee has recently become more active, with new members and with the CoC now meeting in-person, has begun to have some deeper conversations.
+The committee is primarily focused on racial and LGBTQ+ equity and will update the policy with a more focused lens on these two areas.
+The committee distributed a CoC-wide survey about equity and access at various providers and the results were quite eye-opening.
+Many of the responses were from non-CoC funded organizations that may not be officially required to comply with certain regulations around equity and housing, but with this information in hand the committee can now work towards convincing these organizations to take on a more equitable outlook. - 2.
 The equity committee is planning to provide an updated anti-discrimination training to all CoC members, not just certain funded agencies or specific providers.
 The CoC Lead, who is a member of the equity committee as well, is the contact person for anyone in a shelter or program who feels that their rights have been violated.
 Because the CoC Lead is collecting complaints and information, she is able to guide the equity committee to create an updated policy for providers to follow that aligns with the CoC policy as a whole. - 3.
 Currently, compliance issues are directed to the CoC Lead directly.
 She follows up with the complainant and the provider, and investigates the claim. - 4.
 If the complaint is found to be legitimate, the CoC Lead informs the provider of the outcome of the investigation and will let them know of continued monitoring, punishment, and additional follow-up activities.
 Currently, a log is not retained of the various complaints but this is in the works to be used going forward in order to be able to see if certain providers are receiving more complaints than others, or if certain types of complaints are being received more often than others.

 1C-7.
 Public Housing Agencies within Your CoC's Geographic Area-New Admissions-General/Limited Preference-Moving On Strategy.
+NOFO Section V B 1 a